-WEST SYSTEM®, Chesapeake Light Craft (CLC) and nine family groups joined forces at the 2010 WoodenBoat Show at Mystic Seaport in Connecticut this June to build nine Sassafras 16 kit canoes.
+WEST SYSTEM®, Chesapeake Light Craft (CLC) and nine family groups joined forces at the 2010 WoodenBoat Show at Mystic Seaport in Connecticut this June for the Family Build Weekend to build nine Sassafras 16 kit canoes.
 With only a blue and white striped rental tent to shield them from the unseasonably hot weather in Mystic that weekend, everyone labored hard to get their boats a long way toward completion in just three short days.

 The Family Build event drew a lot of attention from boat show visitors, and many were excited to realize that building a boat of their own was not outside the realm of possibility.
 The nine Sassafras 16’s were not the only boats being built at the show, but they were by far the most popular choice of the Family Build Weekend participants.

 On the eve of the Woodenboat Show, WEST SYSTEM technical advisors Bruce Niederer and Tom Pawlak worked with CLC’s president John Harris and his colleague Matt to set up sawhorses and tables, and glue together a total of 72 puzzle-jointed planks and 36 scarf-jointed inwales and outwales with Six10® Thickened Epoxy Adhesive.
 This preparation work set the stage for the family builders to make serious progress on their canoes over the long weekend of the show.

 CLC’s well-planned and expertly cut kits feature their LapStitch™ construction setup.
 Neatly pre-drilled holes allow for easy stitching with copper wire, quickly resulting in a round-bottomed, traditional-looking lapstrake boat that is strong, stiff, and beautiful.